 Scratch: a visual programming language

 Scratch is a visual programming language designed for ages 8-16.
-Scratch allows kids to create interactive stories, games, and animations by dragging and dropping blocks of code.
+Scratch allows kids to create interactive stories, games, and animations by dragging and dropping code blocks.
 Scratch is a great tool to get started with programming concepts and developing their creativity and problem-solving skills.

 Examples of Scratch projects: